Criminal Justice (CRIJ)

 CRIJ 6388.
 Emergent Issues In Criminal Justice Leadership.
 3 Hours.

-(SH Prior Course ID: CJ 688); This course serves as a capstone course for the Master of Science in Criminal Justice Leadership program, providing an opportunity for the integration of information offered in the program and its relationship to emergent issues.
-Students address the effect of emergent perspectives in organization theory on public administration in general and more specifically upon criminal justice management and leadership.
-Students examine the impact of emergent technology upon criminal justice operations as well as study the integration of organization theory, principles of public administration, and community expectations of criminal justice leaders.
+(SH Prior Course ID: CJ 688); Students engage in a course that serves as a capstone course, providing an opportunity for the integration of information offered in the program and its relationship to emergent issues.
+Students may address the effect of emergent perspectives in organization theory on public administration in general and more specifically upon criminal justice management and leadership.
+Students may examine the impact of emergent technology upon criminal justice operations as well as study the integration of organization theory, principles of public administration, and community expectations of criminal justice leaders.

 CRIJ 6392.
 Program Evaluation In Criminal Justice.
 3 Hours.